 AUDITING COURSES Any person who has been officially admitted as a regular or special student may audit a course with the approval of the instructor and the vice president for academic affairs.
-Students auditing courses are subject to the same regulations as regular students with regard to registration, tuition, and attendance.
-However, they do not take examinations and do not receive course credit.
+Students auditing courses are subject to the same regulations as regular students with regard to registration and tuition, but do not receive course credit.
+The instructor's expectations for a grade of AU (Audit) will be indicated on the course syllabus.
+If the student fails to meet these expectations, the instructor may assign a final grade of AU-F (Audit-Failed).